KNKalinin/hotel-cancellations-lstm/README.md

 Now, an LSTM is used to predict cancellations for both the validation and test sets, and ultimately gauge model performance in terms of mean directional accuracy and root mean square error (RMSE).

-## Dataset Matrix and Model Configuration
+## Dataset Matrix Formation and Model Configuration

 Let’s begin the analysis for the H1 dataset.
 The first 100 observations from the created time series is called.
 Then, a dataset matrix is created and the data is scaled.